EsGeh/sgDevice/README.md

 # sgDevice

-software utilities to use my homemade midi input device with puredata
+Software utilities for my homemade midi device to be used with [puredata](https://puredata.info/), the famous computer music software.

 ## Pictures